Selina-Fahy/Selina-Fahy/README.md

 ## Hi there 👋
-### 🌱 I’m currently undergoing a Bachelor's degree in Ethical Hacking and CyberSecurity at Abertay Univeristy
+### 🌱 I graduated a Bachelor's degree in Ethical Hacking and CyberSecurity at Abertay Univeristy - 2022
 <!--
 **Mathswiz101/Mathswiz101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.